 After a successful surgery, the medical team that handled your case will prioritise your recovery.
-The sooner you can get back to normal activities, the better.
+The sooner you can get back to normal activities, the better!
 And while you may not feel like eating, remember that one of the best ways to supercharge your healing is through supplying your body with the right types of nutrition.

 An appropriate post-surgery diet helps significantly in wound healing and provides you with adequate energy to do other activities that are essential for your recovery, like physical therapy.
 Moreover, eating the right kinds of food at the right time is crucial to avoid untoward consequences, such as high blood sugar and constipation, which can complicate your healing.

 Please keep in mind that your doctor will give you specific instructions concerning your diet.
 They will give you a list of what to eat, foods to avoid, and when it’s acceptable to return to a normal diet.
 You need to follow the doctor’s recommendations because they didn’t just consider the type of surgery you went through – they also considered your existing health conditions and current health status.

 To give you an idea of a common post-surgery diet, we prepared a list of the foods to eat and foods to avoid after an operation.